Gonococcal arthritisDisseminated gonococcal infection (DGI); Disseminated gonococcemia

 The gonorrhea infection must be treated.
-For detailed information about treating this disease, see gonorrhea.

 Some locations allow you to take counseling information and treatment to your partner(s) yourself.
 In other locations, the health department will contact your partner(s).

-A standardized treatment routine is recommended by the Centers for Disease Control and Prevention (CDC).
-Your health care provider will determine the best and most up-to-date treatment.
-A follow-up visit 7 days after treatment is important, if the infection was complicated, to recheck blood tests and confirm that the infection was cured.
+A treatment routine is recommended by the Centers for Disease Control and Prevention (CDC).
+Your provider will determine the best and most up-to-date treatment.
+A follow-up visit 7 days after treatment is important, if the infection was complicated, to recheck blood tests, and confirm that the infection was cured.